wp-plugins/jm-avail-booking/readme.txt

 Integration with the plugin ContactForm7 supports a booking form. (screenshot 7) This is achieved by adding the shortcode [booking] to the form part of the ContactForm7 settings (screenshot 8) and the shortcode [booking]  to the message body (screenshot 9) .

+Import/Export

+With the menu -Import & Export- the bookings and price info can be exported and imported in a new installation.
+The export file is in xml format.

 == Installation ==

 1. Upload the entire jm_avail_booking folder to the /wp-content/plugins/directory.